Vorlonhomeworld/BBCL/18 Random numbers and Loops.md

 it would have run and the numbers would have appeared to be random, however, this pattern would then repeat, with exactly the same numbers, so it wouldn't be truly random.

   The (defun dice ( )  statement  creates the function (dice) and sets it up without any input.
 Notice that the statement (defun dice ( ) isn't closed yet?
 That's because even though we're not giving it an input, we *will* be giving it an operation to perform on the next line, the (+ 1 (random    80 ))) operation I mentioned at the top where we tell it to give us a number from 1 to 80 randomly.

   What follows that line are three print statements - admittedly, this is a bit fancy, but why not?
 The top line prints out a carriage return then "Dice 1: " with a carriage return added to the end (that's the "~%" at the beginning and end of the line).
-The second prints out "+----------------------------------------------------------------------+ " with two carriage returns at the end.
-Finally, the last line prints out the randomly generated number for the dice and prints it, the "~A" is the placeholder where we want the number to print.
+The second prints out "+--------------------+ "  with two carriage returns at the end.
+Finally the last line prints out the randomly generated number for the dice and prints it, the "~A" is the placeholder where we want the number to print.
 We follow that up with a carriage return and once we've closed the quote we add in "(dice)" to tell "~A" what value it's printing.